-Keep reading to discover the chief designer bags of 2019, and then shop a few...
+Keep reading to discover the chief designer bags of 2019, and then shop a few.

 Tapping into that '90s nostalgia for teeny-tiny shoulder bags, Prada has created the ultimate option for a girl in 2019: the Sidonie.
-It comes in a vast range of colours and colour-blocked options, with the primary brights looking particularly spectacular both on and off the runway.
+It comes in a vast range of colors and color-blocked options, with the primary brights looking particularly spectacular both on and off the runway.
 This style has started for cruise 2019 but continues on into the spring/summer collections, and I have a feeling it will become a collector's item of the future.

 Following a huge comeback in 2018, it's no wonder that Dior's Saddle bag is coming out in many new versions this year, as well as more of the classic styles you'll know and love.
-From the instantly recognisable Oblique monogrammed shoulder bag to fresher styles in mini and midi sizes with jazzed-up, embellished straps, there's a Saddle for all—if you've got the money to burn.
+From the instantly recognizable Oblique monogrammed shoulder bag to fresher styles in mini and midi sizes with jazzed-up, embellished straps, there's a Saddle for all—if you've got the money to burn.
 J'Dior, indeed.

 As seen on the runways and an elite selection of celebrities (such as Chloë Grace Moretz and Elle Fanning), Louis Vuitton's curvy New Wave bag is now being constantly redesigned as part of the heritage brand's The Icons collection.
-There are many colourways from the latest drop, but I have to admit I'm a sucker for the really OTT printed and monogrammed versions, like the option below.
+There are many colorways from the latest drop, but I have to admit I'm a sucker for the really OTT printed and monogrammed versions, like the option below.

-Last summer, Loewe saw a great deal of success with their jumbo, super-luxe, leather logo basket bags—no influencer holiday was complete without one.
+Last summer, Loewe saw a great deal of success with its jumbo, super-luxe, leather logo basket bags—no influencer holiday was complete without one.
 Creative director Jonathan Anderson has wisely taken this popular style and developed on it even further for spring/summer 2019.
 You'll find new versions with cool handle detailing (like the chain option above), alternative straw weaves and even raffia take on the brand's street style–adored Gate bag.

 From the first Celine collection of new creative director Hedi Slimane comes a different era for the French brand's accessories department.
 His designs are sturdier and fiercer.
 Take this already celebrity-endorsed "C" bag as a prime example of what we're talking about.